-The poker room is part of a larger complex that includes a bowling alley and a bingo hall.
+The poker room is part of a larger complex that includes a restaurant, bowling alley and bingo hall.
 The bowling alley has also been refurbished, and is very nice looking.
 It includes a large arcade game area as well.
 The bowling alley has a small bar where you can order drinks and food.
 Dover Poker room offers no associated hotel, but there are several within a few miles.

 The kitchen offers a fairly extensive menu, with offerings similar to Filotimo Manchester.
 The beer list offers a nice range of options.
 There are about 15 tables outside the poker room where you can sit and have a meal and/or drinks.
 The bar area is right at the main casino entrance next to the Draft Kings betting area.

 The Dover Poker Room contains 11 poker tables – nine in the main room and two in the higher-stakes “Jamie’s Room” off to the side.
 The poker room is separated from the rest of the complex and gets no noise from the dining area or bowling alley.
 The blue, black and white modern carpeting is very thick and brand new.
 The walls are covered in the same wallpaper as Filotimo Manchester, with scenes of Greek towns and seascapes.
 The ceilings are high and air quality is good.
 There is no smoking inside the complex.
 Although there are no windows to the outside, the room is well-lit, particularly over the tables.